rvsrvs/jasdev.github.io/_posts/2020-4-1-fusion-primer.md

 In short,

-- Try an opaque result type first.
-If you run into compiler snags—likely from your publisher being used as an intermediary—then return its full type to still benefit from fusion’s optimizations.
+- if your operator is an intermediary, try to return its full type to benefit from fusion’s optimizations.
-- Else, if the above fails or your publisher ends a chain, reach for erasure.
+- if your publisher ends a chain, lean on either an opaque return type or erasure, in that order.

+### Updates:

+#### 4/4/20:

+[Tim](https://twitter.com/tim_vermeulen) followed up and asked a question I should’ve covered more directly,

+> I was hoping to also read _why_ Combine fuses operators, any idea?
+>
+> I get that it simplifies types, but I have no reason to assume that that gains you anything at runtime […]

+Sans working at Apple or poking at the framework with performance tests, it’s hard to tell.
+But, my guess is [back pressure](https://developer.apple.com/documentation/combine/processing_published_elements_with_subscribers) handling.
+Each intermediary `Publisher` conformance likely has its own buffering mechanism and fusion removes redundant overhead in honoring downstream subscribers’ demand.

 ■